Due Diligence – an essential part of buying a business….

 In any acquisition, the scope of investigation for a due diligence report, will vary.
-As an example, a manufacturing business will have a critical supply chain and facilities with specialised production techniques and processes, whilst in service based businesses, customer relationships are more likely to be key.
+As an example, an engineering or manufacturing business will have a critical supply chain and facilities with specialised production techniques and processes, whilst in service based businesses, customer relationships are more likely to be key.

 What information will the buyer need?